 The elders in Jerusalem simply told Paul to do what God had told him and that they would do what God had told them.
 When God is in control and people see it, then we should all be willing and able to yield to His will.
 That is what happened here and, if we would all simply trust and listen to God, it could happen with all of the ministries and groups of believers around the world today.
 What a beautiful sight it would be to see the Body of Christ functioning as He planned it!

-All they asked was that we should continue to remember the poor, the very thing I was eager to do.
+Their only request was that we should remember the poor - which very thing I have spared no pains to do.

 The leaders and Paul stayed focused on serving and telling people about Jesus Christ.
 Service to the poor is a natural thing that flows out of you because of the love of God that is in you.
 This is what the apostle John was talking about in his first letter to the believers (1 John 4:7).